giancarlo/gbc/docs/language-reference.md

 add(b = 1, a = 2) # Named arguments
 ```

-Both calls to `add` return `3`, but the second call uses named arguments for clarity.

 ### Default Parameters

 Functions can have default values for parameters, which are used if no argument is provided for that parameter.